memento-j/movie-finder/README.md

+# Movie Finder

-# Going to do something with the movies api to practice HTML, CSS, and vanilla JS (not sure exaclty what yet?)
+Movie Finder application to practice my HTML, CSS, and plain JavaScript 😀👍

+## How it was made

+**Tech used:** HTML, CSS, JavaScript

+Need access to TMDB API (https://developer.themoviedb.org/docs/getting-started) via an API key

+## Optimizations

+## Lessons Learned